Anthropology Program Contacts

-(1) Complete a minimum of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following:
+(1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following:

 (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district.

 (2) Obtainment of a minimum grade point average of 2.0.

 ADTs also require that students must earn a C or better in all courses required for the major or area of emphasis.

 NOTE TO TRANSFER STUDENTS: The Associate Degree for Transfer program is designed for students who plan to transfer to a California State University (CSU).
 Other than the required core, the courses you choose to complete this degree will depend to some extent on the selected CSU for transfer.
 In addition, some CSU-GE Breadth or IGETC requirements can also be completed using courses required for this Associate Degree for Transfer major (known as “double-counting”).
 Meeting with a counselor to determine the most appropriate course choices will facilitate efficient completion of your transfer requirements.
 For students wishing to transfer to other universities (UC System, private, or out-of-state), the Associate Degree for Transfer may not provide adequate preparation for upper-division transfer admissions, because many universities require more lower division courses than those in this degree.
 Even the CSUs that accept this transfer degree may likely require more lower division courses to achieve the Bachelor degree.
 It is critical that you meet with a SCC counselor to select and plan the courses for the major, as programs vary widely in terms of the required preparation.

 Associate in Arts Degree (AA)